 “Their present facility is … way too small.
 They’ve grown out of it,” she said.
 “They need something larger.
 But there was nothing presently existing in the town of Kingsville that suited their needs and their desire to stay in the town….
 This was their best solution.”

-Brown said there were concerns from some residents the Peralta plans would set a precedent and hamper council’s ability to turn down future commercial rezoning requests.
+Brown said some residents expressed concern that the Peralta plans would set a precedent and hamper council’s ability to turn down future commercial rezoning requests.

 The town issued several site plan amendments Monday — one to allow the construction of the new high school to proceed, another to allow a Main Street business to move to new space on Division Street North and a third to allow a future British-style pub on Main Street to build an enclosed patio.